North Carolina Highway 906: Route description

 NC 906 begins as a two-lane road at Beach Drive, as Middleton Boulevard.
 Crossing over Davis Creek, it widens to a four-lane at Oak Island Drive (SR 1190).
 After crossing over the Intracoastal Waterway, leaving Oak Island, the highway continues for 3.5 mi to NC 211 (Southport-Supply Road).
 Continuing north as Midway Road, it goes back to two-lane as it goes through the communities of Suburb, Antioch and Half Hell.
 At US 17 Business (Old Ocean Highway), it does a brief 1/10 mi overlap and continues on along Galloway Road.
 NC 906 ends, after 12.4 mi, at US 17 (Ocean Highway).

 History

 Discussion of a new state highway began in 2013, when State Senator Bill Rabon sent a letter to the NCDOT Division 3 Office asking for support to establish a new primary route along Midway Road.
-The justification was the completion of Swain's Cut Bridge (November, 2011), highlighting that its another route to Oak Island as well as an evacuation route.
+The justification was the completion of Swain's Cut Bridge (November, 2011), highlighting that it's another route to Oak Island as well as an evacuation route.
 NCDOT Division 3 Office submitted a route change request in June 2014 and the town of Oak Island signed off in December 2015.
 NC 906 was certified and established on January 26, 2016; traversing from Beach Drive (SR 1104), in Oak Island, to US 17, near Bolivia.
 It is the highest route number signed as a primary route in North Carolina.